-Addiction can be so invidious and destructive.
-Addictions so often can start as something harmless but then suddenly you are ambushed: you cannot stop doing something that is becoming harmful to yourself and to others.
+Addictions can be destructive.
+Furthermore addictions often start as something harmless but suddenly you are ambushed; you cannot stop doing something that is becoming harmful to yourself and to others.

-You may have found that your addiction started to give you some form of relief or distraction from some difficulties that you were encountering; you may have endured life as threatening or painful and your addiction provided some relief.
-You may now have feelings of guilt and shame as you try and manage the addiction; perhaps you are trying to keep it or its consequences away from others, especially those you love.
+You may find that your addiction gives you some form of relief and distraction from difficulties you are encountering.
+Perhaps you have endured life as threatening or painful.
+You may now have feelings of guilt and shame as you try to manage the addiction; perhaps you are trying to keep it or its consequences away from others, especially those you love.

-Often those who succumb to an addiction will be suffering from some form of pain often from their past and often without knowing the impact of what may have happened.
-The addiction will generally release some form of neurobiological ‘high’ which unwittingly assists the sufferer in their addictive pattern.
-The brain associates the addictive event with nice feelings.
-This also makes the pattern harder to break: it is enjoyable.
+Often those who succumb to an addiction will be suffering from some form of pain from the past.
+Often without knowing the impact of what may have happened.
+The addiction will generally release some form of ‘high’ which assists in your addictive pattern.
+The brain associates the addictive event with nice feelings; which makes the pattern harder to break.
+This often leads to stress and anxiety.